Seoul for the Budget Traveler

-By Ryan Walters for My Destination Seoul
+By Ryan Walters for My Guide Seoul

 Traveling to Seoul does not have to be expensive.
 Although from the outside Seoul may have the image of being a city of towering skyscrapers awash with mesmerizing neon billboards, that doesn’t mean a trip to Seoul needs to break the bank.

 There are plenty of ways to experience the city and get a heaping serving of Korean culture for less than the cost of a cocktail at a bar in your home country...so toss away your Lonely Planet and read on for these fun, affordable things to do in Seoul for the budget traveler…

 Naturally, once in Seoul, you’re going to want to investigate just what all the fuss about Korean food is about.

 Most people would run straight for Korean BBQ, which would be a completely fair choice given its worldwide popularity.
 But another option, quick, cheap, and easy, would be to check out one of the kimbap shops found just about everywhere in the city.

 Kimbap shops serve what can be described as “standard” Korean food.
 It’s where local people go for quick meals, so don’t expect English menus or English-speaking staff.
 However, for the traveler looking for an entryway into Korean food, a kimbap shop is the best way to experience it all at once.